d-ranjan/CppCoreGuidelines/CppCoreGuidelines.md

 * `swap` functions must be `noexcept`.
 * Most destructors are implicitly `noexcept` by default.
 * Also, [make move operations `noexcept`](#Rc-move-noexcept).
-* If writing a type intended to be used as an exception type, ensure its copy constructor is not `noexcept`.
+* If writing a type intended to be used as an exception type, ensure its copy constructor is `noexcept`.
 In general we cannot mechanically enforce this, because we do not know whether a type is intended to be used as an exception type.
 * Try not to `throw` a type whose copy constructor is not `noexcept`.
 In general we cannot mechanically enforce this, because even `throw std::string(...)` could throw but does not in practice.

 ##### Enforcement